-1. A complaint has been filed by Mr. Jay Kant Mishra against our Company before the Tis Hazari Court, New Delhi.
+A complaint has been filed by Mr. Jay Kant Mishra against our Company before the Tis Hazari Court, New Delhi.
 Our Company is yet to receive a notice or summons in this regard.
 Accordingly, we are unable to ascertain the facts alleged against us in this matter.
-However, the Tis Hazari Court, New Delhi passed an order dated April 20, 2017 granting the complainant the last opportunity to submit the pre summoning evidence on July 18, 2017.
+The complainant is to appear before the court for submitting the pre summoning evidence on February 3, 2017.
 Our Company is presently trying to procure a copy of the complaint.